jamesdanielv/thermalcam/README.md

 however on 1.8.5 this method only works when sending more than one pixel at a time. ( possibly a bug) subpixelcoloroptimized 1 or greater it works fine still.

+some known issues working on:
+shift in left and right side of display.
+1200ms processing time of 64x64 loop (seems high, even though this is only code that can do it on arduino) code readability. need to clean up comments and seperate tasks into easily readable loops removal of full buffers for sub sample after first sub sample. feel the need to up resolution to 128x128